-- 9. The Association was formed in 1984 and since this time it has been an advocate for, and a representative of, all the chicken growers who supply services to Inghams (or its predecessor).
-At present the Association has 33 members who operate 37 farms in and around the Waikato and the Bay of Plenty regions and all of these farms provide chicken growing service to Inghams exclusively. - 10.
+- 8. The Association was formed in 1984 and since this time it has been an advocate for, and a representative of, all the chicken growers who supply services to Inghams (or its predecessor).
+At the time of the application, the Association had 33 members who operated 37 farms in and around the Waikato and the Bay of Plenty regions.
+All of these farms have historically provided chicken growing services to Inghams. - 9.
 The Association advised that its members tend to be small-to-medium enterprises and its primary objective is to provide support to these individual growers, particularly regarding their relationship with Inghams.
-In this respect, the objectives of the Association include: - 10.1 maintaining, promoting and advancing the interests and welfare of its members; - 10.2 encouraging high service standards and practices in the chicken growing industry; - 10.3 acting on behalf of its members in negotiating contracts with Inghams; and - 10.4 promoting a higher standard of training within the chicken growing industry.
+In this respect, the objectives of the Association include: - 9.1 maintaining, promoting and advancing the interests and welfare of its members; - 9.2 encouraging high service standards and practices in the chicken growing industry; - 9.3 acting on behalf of its members in negotiating contracts with Inghams; and - 9.4 promoting a higher standard of training within the chicken growing industry.